justinlubin/honeybee/ARCHITECTURE.md

 ## Main implementation

-The `backend/` directory contains all the code (written in Rust) for implementing the synthesizers that are used as part of Honeybee.
+The `backend/src/` directory contains all the code (written in Rust) for implementing the synthesizers that are used as part of Honeybee.

-The entry point is `main.rs`; this file defines all the command line arguments for Honeybee.
+The entry point is `main.rs`.
+This file defines all the subcommands and command line arguments for Honeybee.
+The subcommands are handled by `main_handler.rs`.
+These files rely on `menu.rs`, which assembles all of the below components together into a variety of configurations that make up the synthesizers described in the PLDI '25 paper.
+These three files are a great way to see how all the pieces of the codebase work together.

+The next set of files to take a look at are `pbn.rs`, `top_down.rs`, and `core.rs`.
+These implement the languages defined in the PLDI '25 paper:

+- The `pbn.rs` file contains all the definitions from the paper relating to the fully-general version of Programming By Navigation.
+The `Controller` type in this file provides an interface that abstracts over the particular Programming By Navigation synthesizer and can be seen being used in the `main_handler.rs` file.
+- The `top_down.rs` file defines one particular instantiation of Programming By Navigation to top-down steps.
+This is the instantiation that is used throughout the paper and is the only one that is implemented in the codebase (as of now).
+It also includes the definition of the top-down classical-constructive synthesis algorithm as well as inhabitation oracles.
+- The `core.rs` file contains all the definitions for the core Honeybee syntax, such as functions (and function libraries), formulas, and expressions.
+Parsing, unparsing, type-checking, and evaluation for these expressions are defined in `parse.rs`, `unparse.rs`, `typecheck.rs`, and `eval.rs` respectively.

+The `dl_oracle.rs` file translates problems using the definitions of `core.rs` into Datalog for use as a top-down oracle.
+The small Datalog IR is defined in the `datalog.rs` file and can be compiled into a variety of Datalog engine backends; for now, we only compile to [egglog](https://github.com/egraphs-good/egglog/) using `egglog.rs`.

+All code related to benchmarking is found in `benchmark.rs`.

 ## Evaluation materials